qooxdoo/qooxdoo/readme.rst

-applications of any scale, while taking advantage of modern web technologies like HTML5 and CSS3, its comprehensive feature set and a state-of-the-art GUI toolkit. qooxdoo is open source under liberal licenses, led by the world's largest web host 1&1, with a vibrant community.
+applications of any scale, while taking advantage of modern web technologies like HTML5 and CSS3, its comprehensive feature set and a state-of-the-art GUI toolkit. qooxdoo is open source under liberal licenses, led by one of world's largest web host 1&1, with a vibrant community.

-For more information please see http://qooxdoo.org/about
+For more information please see http://qooxdoo.org

 License